 The Graduate School has deadlines set for each term, but departmental admissions deadlines override Graduate School deadlines, so do not forget to contact the department for your chosen program.

 Now that you’re a graduate student at UT, the bulk of your graduate career will be taken up with gaining the knowledge necessary for your chosen field.
 To complete your coursework, you’ll need to register for classes.
 At UT, registering for classes is done through MyUTK (be sure you get your NetID).
 UT’s OneStop has step-by-step instructions on getting registered for courses.

 As you work towards completing your program, if you find that you need to change your program, read about the process of changing your program.

 While you’re working towards your degree, the Graduate School and other campus units want to help you gain professional skills that can help you achieve success in your future career.

 Theses and Dissertations

-For many graduate programs, the thesis or dissertation represents the capstone or final examination to evaluate your readiness to receive your chosen degree.
+For many graduate programs, the thesis or dissertation represents the capstone event in the achievement of your chosen degree.
 When you begin your thesis or dissertation depends primarily on the culture of your department and your graduate advisor.

 Because the Graduation process is complex and dependent upon your degree, refer to the Steps to Graduation for specifics.
-The Graduate School publishes the current deadlines, for your convenience.
-Knowing those deadlines and being proactive is one of the best ways to keep this process simple, and to ensure that you are able to participate in the Graduate Hooding Ceremony, where friends and family are able to share in the celebration of your achievement.
+Knowing the current deadlines and being proactive is one of the best ways to keep this process simple, and to ensure that you are able to participate in Commencement, where friends and family are able to share in the celebration of your achievement.